- UCAS course code

 Interview requirements

-Interviews are part of the selection process.
-All suitable UK applicants will be interviewed via Zoom.
+Interviews are part of the selection process and for those applicants invited to attend an interview this will be conducted via Zoom.
 Please refer to the application process page for more information.

 Overseas (non-UK) applicants

 Full guidance on how to apply for a visa to study at the University can be found on the Visa guidance page.
-Most international students will obtain a student visa for the three-year duration of the BSc Optometry course.
+Most international students will obtain a student visa for the four-year duration of the MSci Optometry course.
 Once you complete the MSci Optometry, you can then apply for a graduate route (post study) visa if you would like to continue working in the UK.

 Fitness to practise / health requirements